apache/druid/docs/querying/sql-functions.md

 ## APPROX_QUANTILE_DS

 Computes approximate quantiles on a Quantiles sketch column or a regular numeric column.
-The `fraction` argument must be a value between zero and one.
-The optional argument `k` determines the accuracy and size of the sketch.
-The [DataSketches Quantiles Sketch module](../development/extensions-core/datasketches-quantiles.md) provides more information on what values of `k` are accepted..
+The parameter `k` determines the accuracy and size of the sketch.
+The [DataSketches Quantiles Sketch module](../development/extensions-core/datasketches-quantiles.md) provides more information on the parameter `k`.

 * **Syntax:** `APPROX_QUANTILE_DS(expr, fraction, [k])`
 * **Function type:** Aggregation